 And on North Korea, the president gave nothing, and nobody's been tougher on Iran than Donald Trump.

-Uh so he's basically given a half a vote to Joe Biden.
+So he's basically given a half a vote to Joe Biden.

 I think you're absolutely right.

-But John Bolton was really ambitious.
+But John Bolton is really ambitious.

-He'd always wanted to be national security advisor.
+He'd always wanted to be National Security Advisor.

 So he lobbied and lobbied, lobbied, finally got it.